adrobinoga/zk-protocol/sections/data-user.md

 (<): Little endian format.

-The checksum is a bit complicated to compute, check out [../code/Checksum32_CMD119.java](the code is java).
+The checksum is a bit complicated to compute, check out [the code is java](../code/Checksum32_CMD119.java).

 The command `CMD_TMP_WRITE` seems to be the command that transfers the buffer contents to the proper location of fingerprint templates.